Learn about Medicare Part D

 Therapeutic Interchange, or "TI" as it's called in the healthcare industry, is the process of finding medications that are similar in function to the ones you are taking.
 Most of the time, this is done to handle some sort of allergic reaction or side effect that is caused by taking the original drug.

 However, this can be used to find lower cost medications in the same class as the medications you are taking.
-A popular example of this is Lipitor.
-The retail price of Lipitor can be up to $120 per month while its Therapeutic Alternative, the drug Simvastatin, has almost identical function to Lipitor but costs only $15 or less per month.
+A popular example of this is Cestor.
+The retail price of Cestor can be up to $200 per month while a therapeutic alternative, the drug Simvastatin, has almost identical function to Cestor but costs only $15 or less per month.

 The Donut Hole